SwaraliBachhav16/Music-Player/README.md

 # Music-Player
-Music player project using html,css,javascript
+Music player project using html,css,javascript Download and add songs that you wish in code